 Wheaton’s Honor Code is more than a set of rules.
 It’s our way of life.

 At Wheaton, the Honor Code informs all aspects of campus life.
 We hold ourselves and each other to very high academic and personal standards.
 This mutually shared respect offers individual freedom to explore our interests and learn in an open and collaborative environment.
-We take great pride in our community and understand our words and actions reflect on the whole.
-Our Honor Code is evident in our work, our reputation and our success.
+We take great pride in our community and understand our words, our voices, and our actions reflect on the whole.
+Our Honor Code is evident in our work, our reputation, our speech and our success.

 Established by students for the purpose of self-governance in 1921, The Honor Code is a commitment to the ideals of academic excellence and individual responsibility: